Tuareg fighters urged to drop Gaddafi, stay in Libya

 Yet for now, those returning to their home country from Libya said hundreds were hiding in Libya too scared to go out in public for fear of being attacked by anti-Gaddafi forces.

-"All I know is hundreds of Nigeriens, either those who fought for Gaddafi or just plain laborers, are holed up in towns there too scared to go out," said Soumaila Mamane, a 35-year-old Nigerien who returned to Niger on Friday via Sabha.
+"All I know is hundreds of Nigeriens, either those who fought for Gaddafi or just plain labourers, are holed up in towns there too scared to go out," said Soumaila Mamane, a 35-year-old Nigerien who returned to Niger Friday via Sabha.

 "For the rebels, the blacks and Tuaregs are all pro-Gaddafi and they don't hesitate to shoot at them."